Do Dogs Know When They Are Dying?

 While some dogs show signs of grief when a furry friend or human companion dies, it’s unclear if they fully comprehend the idea of their own death.
 This is particularly true for in-home pet euthanasia, where they are able to remain in a familiar environment with their loved ones close to them.

 Older and perceptive dogs may have observed and experienced the death of another pet or a human.
 Meanwhile, the idea of death can be foreign to a puppy in your family.
-Despite that, their cognitive abilities may not be enough to grasp the concept of ending life.
+Despite that, some of their abilities may help them understand that there’s a drastic change in their health and bodies.

 Dogs are intelligent and observant.
-While these signs may suggest that they understand death, they aren’t complete proof that dogs know it’s about to happen to them.
-Dogs may react differently as they get closer to the end due to euthanasia.
+While these signs may suggest that they understand death, they aren’t complete proof that canines know it’s about to happen to them.
+A dog’s behavior may differ as they get closer to the end due to euthanasia.

 Becoming More Affectionate

-In some cases, dogs can withdraw from the world and avoid attention.
+In some cases, dogs can withdraw from their surroundings and avoid attention.
 They tend to become disinterested in reality and their surroundings.
 Despite that, you can stay close to your pet during euthanasia to support your dog in its final moments.

 Giving You a Final Look